mariovyord/todo-app-typescript/README.md

-# todo-app-typescript
-Demo ToDo App with Typescript
+# ToDo App with Typescript